Yiannis1234/ocado-foresight-presentation/presentation_script.md

 "To summarize on **Slide 10**:

 1.  **Market:** Taxes and Costs are killing the Big Warehouse model.
-2.  **Tech:** We need flexible robots that fit in cities.
+2.  **Tech:** AI allows us to move from rigid grids to flexible, local robots.
-3.  **Vision:** We must become a 'Smart Logistics' company, not a 'Warehouse Builder'.
+3.  **Vision:** We must become a 'Smart Logistics' company, selling the AI Brain, not the steel Warehouse.

 Thank you.
 I am happy to take questions."